Medical Reviewer

 Amanda Stevens, B.S.

-Prescription drugs encompass a wide range of medications prescribed by healthcare providers for various medical conditions.[1]
+Prescription drugs encompass various medications prescribed by healthcare providers for various medical conditions, including pain, attention disorders, anxiety, and more.[1]
 These drugs can include opioids, stimulants, benzodiazepines, and others.

 Despite their intended therapeutic benefits, prescription drugs carry risks of dependence, addiction, and overdose—particularly when used outside of medical guidance.
-Some prescription drugs can induce euphoria and alleviate symptoms, leading individuals to misuse them for non-medical purposes or to enhance the effects of other substances.
+Some prescription drugs, especially opioids, stimulants, and benzodiazepines, can induce euphoria and alleviate symptoms, leading individuals to misuse them for non-medical purposes or to enhance the effects of other substances.

 Prescription Drug Addiction